ForumSuthar/RoadRelief/README.md

 step3:
 function created in Twilio Iot is Triggered once it receives command from the Twilio NB-Iot sim.

+## Milestoned Decided:

+* Importing Elma to arduino
+* Reading Data via Ultrasonic sensor
+* Sending Sms based on the Data from Ultrasonic Sensor

+## Change of plans

+* It was not feasible to import elma on Twilio arduino
+* Elma excuted via docker to send data serially to arduino

 ## Hardware to be used:
 Twilio Iot Development kit